samkatakouzinosracing/nspace.hu-soundshift/README.md

 - Visit the link above, click on the 'Raw' button, views file in raw format.
 - Save the raw page as vehicles.ini on your computer.
 - Exit the Sound Shift app.
-- Overwrite your installed version with the downloaded version.
+- Overwrite your vehicles.ini installed version with the downloaded version.
 - Start the Sound Shift app.
 Enjoy the changes.